-The Company operates its business through Rani LLC and its subsidiary.
-In connection with the IPO, the Company and parties continuing to hold LLC Interests, including ICL, entered into the Rani LLC Agreement.
+The Company operates its business through Rani LLC and, prior to December 15, 2022, its subsidiary.
+In connection with the IPO, the Company and parties continuing to hold LLC Interests, including ICL and its affiliates, entered into the Rani LLC Agreement.
 The governance of Rani LLC, and the rights and obligations of the holders of LLC Interests, are set forth in the Rani LLC Agreement.
-As the holder of LLC Interests, ICL is entitled to exchange, subject to the terms of the Rani LLC Agreement, Paired Interests for Class A common stock of the Company; provided that, at the Company's election, the Company may effect a direct exchange of such Class A common stock or make a cash payment equal to a volume weighted average market price of one share of Class A common stock for each Paired Interest redeemed.
-No exchanges with ICL of Paired Interests occurred during the year ended December 31, 2021.
+As holders of LLC Interests, ICL and its affiliates are entitled to exchange, subject to the terms of the Rani LLC Agreement, Paired Interests for Class A common stock of the Company; provided that, at the Company's election, the Company may effect a direct exchange of such Class A common stock or make a cash payment equal to a volume weighted average market price of one share of Class A common stock for each Paired Interest redeemed.
+During the year ended December 31, 2022, certain parties to the Rani LLC Agreement exchanged 2,317,184 Paired Interests for an equal number of shares of the Company's Class A common stock.